webmastersmith/vite-plugin-solid-image/README.md

 # vite-plugin-solid-image

+# This plugin is under construction and not yet working.

 ## What it does?

 This plugin automates my `solid-image` package for vite.
 I built this for plugin for solid-start framework.